 Who They Were Issued To

-According to the 1917 and 1918 regulation French Infantry Squad Leader's Handbooks (Manuel de Chef de Section d'Infanterie) it says that the "Ruby" Pistol was issued to Telephonists, Stretcher Bearers, Fusil-Mitrailleur Modèle 1915 CSRG gunners and assistants, and 37mm Mortar Crew.
+According to the 1917 and 1918 regulation French Infantry Squad Leader's Handbooks (Manuel de Chef de Section d'Infanterie) it says that the "Ruby" Pistol was issued to Telephonists, Stretcher Bearers, Fusil-Mitrailleur Modèle 1915 CSRG gunners and assistants, 37mm Cannon Crewmen and Mortar Crewmen.
 In the 1918 manual it also lists them being issued to Tank Crewmen.
 These also were issued to grenade throwing teams which cleared trenches of enemy personnel.

 Overall Length: 6.2 inches (157mm)

 Weight Unloaded: 2 lbs.
 14.7 oz.
 (875 grams)

 Caliber: 7,65mm Browning (32 ACP) Magazine Capacity: 7 to 9 rounds